fieldtrip/website/development/project/opm_helmet_design.md

     cfg.outwardshift = 2 + 1 + 5; % IMPORTANT see below
     [outcfg, opm_all] = ft_sensorplacement(cfg, headshape);

-In the previous call we moved the sensor 2 mm away from the headshape.
-The STL design of the **sensor holder** has its bottom flush with the z=0 plane, and the STL design of the **sensor** itself has the sensor 1 mm shifted along the +z direction since there is a 1 mm rim to keep the sensor in place in the holder.
-Finally, the sensitive spot in the sensor is not at the bottom, but has an offset of 5 mm away from the bottom.
-Consequently, the outwardshift needs to be specified as 2+1+5.
+In the previous example in the tutorial we moved the STL model for the sensor 2 mm away from the headshape.
+The STL design of the **sensor holder** has its bottom flush with the z=0 plane, and the STL design of the **sensor** itself has the sensor 1 mm shifted upwards along the +z direction, since there is a 1 mm rim to keep the sensor in place in the holder.
+Finally, the sensitive spot in the sensor where the field is actually detected is not at the bottom of the sensor enclosure, but has a 5 mm offset from the bottom.
+Consequently, the `cfg.outwardshift` needs to be specified as 2+1+5.

-Whereas we start with 19 sensors, since each sensor in this example is assumed to have three sensitive axes, each sensor contributes **three** channels to the grad structure.
-Each channel has a coilpos, coilori and label, as described in this [frequently asked question](/faq/source/sensors_definition/).
+Whereas we start with only 19 sensors in this tutorial, since each sensor in this example is assumed to have three sensitive axes, each sensor contributes **three** channels to the grad structure.
+Each channel has a coilpos, coilori and label, as described in this [frequently asked question](/faq/source/sensors_definition/#the-definition-of-meg-sensors).
 Note that FieldTrip uses the phrase "coils" just as for SQUID sensors, even though the OPM does not have coils.

 The output `opm_all` is a structure array with 19 OPM _sensors_, where each sensor represents three _channels_.
 We combine all of them into a single `grad` structure.